mate-academy/js_promise_function_DOM/README.md

 - `eventName`, such as `click`, `input` and `blur`.

 The function returns a Promise which should be resolved when `eventName` happened on `element`.

-Example of the promise: `It was click on the element: INPUT, id: login.`
+Function should print the message with text: `It was ${eventName} on the element: ${element.nodeName}, id: ${element.id}.` For example: `It was click on the element: INPUT, id: login.`

-Hint: You have to use DOM to notify users about resolved or rejected promises.
+Hint: You have to use <div> elements with class `message` to notify users about resolved or rejected promises.
 Hint: For convenience, several inputs and buttons have been added to the DOM.
 Use them for testing your function.